aravind666/aravind666.github.io/_posts/management/2023-11-22-leading-for-competency.md

 3. Reprimands

 Which would help him to change the characteristics of people but again, A leader cannot always work on changing the characteristics of people or he cannot also always work on **“Getting Things Done”**, there should be a balance.
 That would be another blog post for sure.
 I hope you enjoyed reading this.

+#### References
+If you're interested in delving deeper into the topic of Situational Leadership Theory, the following references provide valuable insights and additional perspectives:

+*Blanchard, Kenneth H. (2019).
+Leading at a higher level : Blanchard on leadership and creating high performing organizations.
+Ken Blanchard Companies [OCLC 1081335498](https://www.worldcat.org/oclc/1081335498)*

+#### Credits

+I would like to extend my heartfelt appreciation to my colleagues [Ruben](https://www.linkedin.com/in/ruben-olivier-6572741/), [Jill](https://www.linkedin.com/in/jill-dorjath/), [Allesandra](https://www.linkedin.com/in/allesandra-c-2992b220a/) and [Ben](https://www.linkedin.com/in/bendee983/) at Philips for their invaluable assistance with lot encouragement in enhancing the readability of my blog post.
+Their insightful feedback and collaborative efforts played a crucial role in making the content more engaging and intuitive.
+I am truly grateful for their support and contributions to this endeavour.